wovo/hwcpp/demo/arduino-due/readme.md

-These directories contain demos for the Ardono Due board.
+These directories contain demos for the Arduino Due board.

 Some of these demos are used by the documentation.